gameblabla/virtualjaguar-nspire/README.txt

 ==========================
 Port by gameblabla with some upstream backported code.

+MAKE SURE YOU ARE RUNNING NDLESS LATEST VERSION
+OR ELSE IT WON'T WORK DUE TO STACK ISSUES !

 Here's a port of Virtual Jaguar for the TI Nspire CX.
 You better overclock your calc if you want to have decent emulation speed on this thing !